Disney Has a Secret. Ron DeSantis May Be Uncovering It.

 Disney’s self-governing district, with all its associated resorts and water parks and sports fields and shopping centers, eventually grew to an enormous size.
 And though it never developed any cities of the future, the area held on to its self-governing privileges.

-Looking at that two-page memo about the development plans, Fogelson recalled in an interview, he saw that “someone had written ‘NO’ in inch-high letters.”
+Looking at that two-page memo about the development plans, Foglesong recalled in an interview, he saw that “someone had written NO in inch-high letters.”

-“I took that memo to the archivist in the Disney archives, and I asked whose comments these were,” Fogelson said.
+“I took that memo to the archivist in the Disney Archives, and I asked whose comments these were,” Foglesong said.
 “The archivist said, ‘That’s Walt Disney’s comment.’
 Every place in the memo where the attorney referred to the property of real residents, Walt Disney had written, between the lines, ‘temporary residents/tourists.’
-So in this planning memo, Walt is telling the attorney, we’re not going to build a place with residents.”
+So, in this planning memo, Walt is telling the attorney, ‘We’re not going to build a place with residents.’ ”

 The story of Walt Disney’s dream city, as most people know about it today, comes through a movie the company put out in 1967.
-The film, which the Disney company played for the Florida legislature twice that year and then afterwards on NBC channels throughout Florida, shows a delightful vision of a happy, utopian city, narrated by the recently deceased Walt.
-(As Foglesong noted, Walt’s death before the movie’s airing also contradicts the company’s claim that it was the man’s death that scuttered the project.)
-The film promised a city that would house some 25,000 people—a town called EPCOT populated by real residents.
+The film, which the Disney Company played for the Florida Legislature twice that year and then afterwards on NBC channels throughout the state, shows a delightful vision of a happy, utopian city, narrated by the recently deceased Walt.
+(As Foglesong noted, Walt’s death before the movie’s airing also contradicts the company’s claim that it was the man’s death that scuttled the project.)
+The film promised a city that would house some 25,000 people—a town called EPCOT, populated by real residents.

 “That was never true,” Foglesong said.
 “The company didn’t intend to do that.”